Penns Grove Secondary

-Penns Grove Secondary is a rail freight line in the Delaware Valley in the southwestern part of New Jersey.
+Penns Grove Secondary is a rail freight line in the Philadelphia metropolitan area in the southwestern part of New Jersey.
 Part of Conrail's South Jersey/Philadelphia Shared Assets it runs for approximately 20 mi between its southern terminus at Penns Grove and Woodbury at the north where it joins the Vineland Secondary about 8.5 mi south of Pavonia Yard in Camden.
 At its southern end the Deepwater Point Running Track continues another 3.7 mi through Carneys Point to Deepwater.

 Route

 Located within Gloucester County and Salem County, the Penns Grove Secondary serves industries and distribution facilities in the corridor along the east bank of the Delaware River and with spur lines to Pureland Industrial Complex and maritime facilities, including the Port of Paulsboro, and the Paulsboro refinery where rail interchange is provided by SMS Rail Lines.

 At the north, the line begins in Woodbury at a junction with the Salem Secondary and the Vineland Secondary.
 It then passes through Thorofare, West Deptford Township, Paulsboro, Gibbstown, Repaupo, Bridgeport, Pedricktown, and Penns Grove.
 For much of its length it travels parallel to US Route 130 and New Jersey Route 44.
 It bridges Mantua Creek, Repaupo Creek, White Sluice Race, Starrs Ditch, Raccoon Creek, and Oldmans Creek.
 Some of the bridges have been automated.

 South of Penns Grove, the Deepwater Point Industrial Track continues through Carneys Point to a DuPont industrial complex known as the Chamber Works at Deepwater in the vicinity of the vehicular Delaware Memorial Bridge.